-- Complete annual EHS Laboratory Safety and Hazardous Waste Training and/or refresher. - Complete laboratory specific safety training prior to working in the lab. i.e., covering equipment, chemicals, and other risks associated with that workplace. - Review procedures for substituting a less or nonhazardous procedure which will produce the same results. - Consider procedures to implement a smaller scale operation or experiment when possible. - Implement inventory control by evaluating if a smaller quantity of chemical(s) may be purchased. - Check Chemical Re-Use Facility database to avoid making unnecessary purchases. - Educate others in the same working area on the safe and proper purchase, use, storage, and disposal of hazardous materials at the University. - Accurately label all containers in the work area. - Conduct periodic inspections of potential waste generating operations under your direct control. - Contact Environmental Health and Safety when hazardous materials need to be collected.
+- Review procedures for substituting a less or non hazardous procedure which will produce the same results. - Consider procedures to implement a smaller scale operation or experiment when possible. - Implement inventory control by evaluating if a smaller quantity of chemical(s) may be purchased. - Check Chemical Re-Use Facility database to avoid making unnecessary purchases. - Educate others in the same working area on the safe and proper purchase, use, storage, and disposal of hazardous materials at the University. - Accurately label all containers in the work area. - Conduct periodic inspections of potential waste generating operations under your direct control. - Contact Environmental Health and Safety when hazardous materials needs to be collected.
 Do not accumulate large quantities of unnecessary hazardous materials.
 See Material Handling and Disposal below for details on preparing materials for collection.